Satyajit166/Satyajit166/README.md

 - 👋 Hi, I’m @Satyajit166
-- 👀 I’m interested in Cloud Computing & Web Development
+- 👀 I’m interested in Cloud Computing & Web Developme
-- 🌱 I’m currently learning MCA
+- 🌱 I’m currently pursuing MCA
-- 💞️ I’m looking to take an oppertunity in the field of Cloud Computing
+- 💞️ I’m looking to take an oppertunity in the field of Cloud Computing and Technical Support.
-- 📫 To reach me ...
+- 📫 To reach me { satyajitdas166@gmail.com };
+- >>  Visit my Linkedln profile { https://www.linkedin.com/in/satyajit-das-085b51128 };

 <!---
 Satyajit166/Satyajit166 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.